bnnyng/garden/content/§ Reinforcement Learning.md

 $\quad$ Subtypes of reinforcement learning include:

-- **[[Multi-agent reinforcement learning]]:** an RL problem where several agents are learning to solve a task at the same time, while interacting with the same environment.
+- **[[Multiagent reinforcement learning]]:** an RL problem where several agents are learning to solve a task at the same time, while interacting with the same environment.
 - **[[Deep reinforcement learning]]:** the method of using [[§ Deep Learning|deep neural networks]] to approximate the optimal policy and/or value function.
 - **Inverse reinforcement learning:** the problem of inferring the reward function that another agent is optimizing, based on observations of its behavior (i.e., trajectories); can be understood as learning *why* another agent acts instead of learning *how* to act, as in standard RL.
 - **Episodic reinforcement learning:** a task structure where the agent interacts with the environment in “episodes” of finite sequences of steps, and the environment resets after each sequence terminates (see also: [[Deep reinforcement learning|episodic control]]).